Heidelberg University

 Funding: Volkswagen Foundation

-The proposed project deals with livelihood strategies in semi-arid regions of East Africa that are exposed to global climatic change and undergo rapid transition due to migration, changing access-regimes, resource use conflicts, increasing relevance of centre-periphery asymmetries, and limitations in governance.
-It comprises two subprojects: The first focuses on vulnerability, resilience and adaptation processes of rural poor under these dynamic conditions.
-Special emphasis is thereby put on the importance of multi-strategies including their multi-locality and on aspects of gender and generational divides in a livelihood perspective.
-Building on these insights, the second subproject examines the role of development interventions from a livelihood perspective and identifies structural and procedural properties important in approaches to reduce poverty and enhance the resilience and adaptive capacities of the rural poor.
-The project is based on case studies in four regions of Kenya (Kibwezi/Makueni Corridor and Laikipia Region) and Tanzania (Dodoma/Singida Corridor and Pangani Region) and applies a comparative approach.
+The project dealt with livelihood strategies in semi-arid regions of East Africa that are exposed to global climatic change and undergo rapid transition due to migration, changing access-regimes, resource use conflicts, increasing relevance of centre-periphery asymmetries, and limitations in governance.
+It comprised two subprojects: The first focused on vulnerability, resilience and adaptation processes of rural poor under these dynamic conditions.
+Special emphasis was thereby put on the importance of multi-strategies including their multi-locality and on aspects of gender and generational divides in a livelihood perspective.
+Building on these insights, the second subproject examined the role of development interventions from a livelihood perspective and identified structural and procedural properties important in approaches to reduce poverty and enhance the resilience and adaptive capacities of the rural poor.
+The project was based on case studies in four regions of Kenya (Kibwezi/Makueni Corridor and Laikipia Region) and Tanzania (Dodoma/Singida Corridor and Pangani Region) and applied a comparative approach.

 Collection of charcoal in Laikipia (M. Nüsser 2009).